Omar Blondahl: Career

-Blondahl was en route to visit his father's grave in Iceland, when he stopped in Newfoundland to raise more money to continue the trip.
-He looked for work at a local radio station, where the manager, upon learning that he was a folk singer, showed him a copy of the newly published third edition of the Gerald S. Doyle songbook.
-Blondahl recalls:
+In 1955, Blondahl left Ernie Lindell's band.
+Wanting to visit his father's grave in Iceland, he crossed the country.
+His journey came to a stop in St. John's, Newfoundland, where he settled in order to raise money to continue the trip.
+He sought out work at VOCM.
+However, when the station manager learned that he was a folk singer, he showed Blondahl a copy of the newly published third edition of the Gerald S. Doyle songbook.
+Blondahl was unfamiliar, but took to the material quickly.
+When he learned that the material in the songbook wasn't commonly recorded, he began performing his own versions.